TrueHaiq/awesome-mcp/README.md

 - 📱 Application services
 - And much more...

+### Local 🏠 vs Cloud ☁️ ?

+- **Use Local** when the MCP server communicates with software installed locally on the system.
+For example, interacting with the Chrome browser or accessing files on your computer.

+- **Use Cloud** when the MCP server connects to remote services or APIs.
+For instance, querying a database hosted on a cloud server or fetching data from an external API like a social media platform or a stock market feed.

 ## About this repo

 This repository serves as a comprehensive, community-curated index of Model Context Protocol (MCP) servers and tools.
 Our goal is to help developers, AI enthusiasts, and organizations discover and leverage the growing ecosystem of MCP integrations.